Maghrooni/breadcrumb/README.md

 # Breadcrumb

-Braedcrumb is javascript object to create **Dynamic** breadcrumbs based on url of page
+Breadcrumb is javascript object to create **Dynamic** breadcrumbs based on url of page

 ### Installation
 download and include `breadcrumb.js` file into header of your html